Ronald Lee Moore: Fugitive

 In 2000, Moore was arrested for assault and burglary and was sentenced to thirteen years in prison.
 He had been arrested frequently throughout his life for various different burglary offenses and served many years in Maryland jails.
 In July 2006, while serving time in prison, Moore was connected to an unsolved rape via DNA.
-In October 1999, Moore broke into a woman's apartment, shocked her with a cattle prod and forced her to perform sexual acts on him.
-The revelation came about while Moore was serving time in prison in 2006.
+In October 1999, Moore broke into a woman's apartment, shocked her with a cattle prod, and forced her to perform sexual acts on him.

 On November 21, 2007, Moore was accidentally released from the Baltimore City Correctional Center.
-Officials had been instructed to move Moore to the Anne Arundel County Detention Center, but due to a clerical error, he was released instead.
+Officials had been instructed to move Moore to the Anne Arundel County Detention Center but due to a clerical error he was released instead.
 Moore became a wanted fugitive and fled from Maryland to Louisiana.
 His release attracted national attention and he was profiled on the television series America's Most Wanted.

 On December 24, 2007, Moore was arrested in Louisiana.
-He was captured in Destrehan, after breaking into a home on Christmas Eve.
+He was captured in Destrehan after breaking into a home on Christmas Eve.
 Police responded to an alarm at a residence and saw evidence of a break-in.
 A deputy heading to the crime scene spotted Moore in the area riding a bicycle and holding a bag full of burglary tools.
 Moore was detained and taken into custody.

 Death

 Moore was to be extradited from Louisiana to Maryland to stand trial.
 While awaiting extradition, he was held at the Nelson Coleman Correctional Center in Hahnville.
-On January 2, 2008, Moore committed suicide by hanging in his cell at the prison.
+On January 5, 2008, Moore committed suicide by hanging in his cell at the prison.
 He was found hanging by the drawstring of a mesh laundry bag which he had tied to an air-conditioning vent over the toilet in his jail cell.
 He was quickly untied and nurses at the prison performed CPR on him.
 After a few minutes Moore began to breathe again.

-He was transferred to St. Charles Parish Hospital, and was later moved to the Ochsner Medical Center in Jefferson Parish.
+Moore was transferred to St. Charles Parish Hospital and was later moved to the Ochsner Medical Center in Jefferson Parish.
 He was described as being in a very critical condition.
-In the early hours of January 5, Moore succumbed to his injuries, and was pronounced dead by doctors at the Ochsner Medical Center.
+In the early hours of January 5, Moore succumbed to his injuries and was pronounced dead by doctors at the Ochsner Medical Center.

 Links to other crimes

 It was not until over five years after his suicide that Moore was connected to the murder of Annelise Hyang Suk Lee via new DNA testing.
 He was later linked to the unsolved murder of Neal in 2020 via DNA evidence.
-Moore was mentioned in the first season of the podcast Serial, as a possible suspect for the killing of Hae Min Lee; however, DNA evidence later obtained did not match Moore's.
+Moore was mentioned in the first season of the podcast Serial as a possible suspect in the killing of Hae Min Lee; however, DNA evidence later obtained did not match Moore's.
 Multiple agencies, including the FBI, are continuing to look at whether Moore could be responsible for any other unsolved murders.